Search our range of undergraduate, postgraduate and professional courses.

 I gained the academic knowledge, skills and abilities to make me employable.
 I've now managed to break into the profession I was aiming for, working with the Home Office for UK Border Control, and managing a team responsible for the improvement of the asylum seeker, immigration and entry clearance appeals process.

-Louis has worked for Derbyshire Constabulary before becoming Head of the Roads Policing Unit and Detective Inspector for Derby City Centre.
+I have worked for Derbyshire Constabulary before becoming Head of the Roads Policing Unit and Detective Inspector for Derby City Centre.

-His areas of expertise were homicide investigation, suspicious deaths and Criminal Justice.
+My areas of expertise were homicide investigation, suspicious deaths and Criminal Justice.

 Browser does not support script.